dgis/emu42android/ReadMe.txt

 - Add an optional overlapping LCD part stuck to the screen when swiping the 2 calc parts (experimental).
 - Improve loading speed by caching the KML folder.
 - Make the setting Layout/Auto Zoom by default.
+- Support the transparency in the KML Global Color.

 Version 1.1 (2019-07-11)